vineethsai/maif/docs/guide/security-model.md

 # Verify file hasn't been tampered with
 if maif.verify_integrity():
-    print("✓ File integrity verified")
+    print(" File integrity verified")
 else:
-    print("✗ File may be corrupted or tampered")
+    print(" File may be corrupted or tampered")
 ```

 ### Hash Verification in Decoder